rklie/rklie/README.md

 ## Hi there! 👋 I'm [Rafa!](https://github.com/rklie)

-### I'm a Data Analyst for the Data Operations team @ GitHub.
+### I'm a Data Analyst for the Corporate & Finance Data team @ GitHub.

-- 👨🏻‍💻 Focused on applying fresh knowledge about Azure technologies, Data Pipelines & Data Visualization
+- 👨🏻‍💻 I'm currently focusing on applying fresh knowledge about Azure technologies, Data Pipelines & Data Visualization.
 - ⚽ Total fan of Bayern Munich and 🎮 veteran - Proud father of 1 👧🏼
-- 💪🏻 Currently learning more about Python, SQL and AI/ML technologies
+- 💪🏻 At thr moment I'm learning more about Python, SQL and AI/ML technologies.